OEE Formula: What is it and How to Calculate It?

 OEE calculation can also be used as a diagnostic tool to spot equipment inefficiencies before they harm the plant’s bottom line.
 Since OEE is broken down into categories, it’s easier for quality managers to identify where the equipment is lacking and where the equipment is performing.

-OEE Calculation Using OEE Factors
+Calculate OEE Using OEE Factors and Formula

 OEE calculation is simply multiplying the availability, performance, and quality scores, and then multiplying that number by 100 to get the OEE in percentage.